App-vNext/Polly/docs/strategies/retry.md

 <!-- endSnippet -->

 **Reasoning**:

-- As it was stated above please use the dedicated place to define triggering condition
-   - Try to rephrase your original exit condition in a way to express _when should a retry trigger_
+As previously mentioned, always use the designated area to define retry conditions.
+Reframe your original exit conditions to specify when a retry should be initiated.